labnams/pathome-drug/README.md

 To use PATHOME-Drug web-based interface locally, the followings are required.
  - FreeBSD 8
  - PHP version 7 or greater
- - Perl version 5 or greater
+ - Perl version 5 or greater, including the following perl modules:
+   - Getopt::Long
+   - Data::Dumper
+   - Statistics::Descriptive;
  - R version 3.3.3 or greater, including the following R packages:
    - getopt
    - R.utils